Reginald Heygate

 Heygate's moderate defence on the sticky wickets common in his two full seasons explains why he failed in his one appearance for the Gentlemen on a Lord's wicket where shooters were more common at Lord's than at any time since the heavy roller was introduced in the 1870s.
 The hot and dry 1911 season, which would have suited his style much better, saw Heygate's work as a doctor take up more of his time, and he could play only twice that season and not at all subsequently.
+There were nonetheless expectations from The Argus that he would play frequently in 1919, and Reginald was originally listed in the Sussex eleven for the infamous opening match against Somerset at Taunton.
+(Note: This was the game in which Reginald's brother H. J., who played as a replacement for his elder brother, was ruled dismissed for taking too long to arrive at the wicket and the game resulted in a tie.)
+However, as it turned out he never did return to the Sussex eleven.

-He did however continue to play regularly for the Winsborough Green club until 1918, and was that club's president until 1932.
+Reginald Heygate did however continue to play regularly for the Winsborough Green club until 1918, and was that club's president until 1932.

-Following his retirement from county cricket, Heygate moved to Scotland where he practised as a doctor until his death in 1956.
+Following his retirement from county cricket, Heygate moved first to Bristol and then to Scotland where he practised as a doctor until his death in 1956.